cherattk/Composite.js/README.md

 ### What It Is
-Javascript Template file for component-based ui
+Javascript Template for Component-Based UI

 ##### Todo Demo
 ![Todo Demo](/demo.png?raw=true "Barber Todo List")